wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [ ] Record all events to sqlite to analyze later

+- [ ] Restore recursive state from sqlite

 ## Future

 - [ ] Restart nodes and tasks